Love's big shots lift Carolina past UCLA, into Elite Eight

 PHILADELPHIA (AP) — Caleb Love hit game-tying and go-ahead 3-pointers 37 seconds apart and North Carolina moved within a victory of its 21st Final Four, beating UCLA 73-66 on Friday night in a March Madness matchup of power programs.

 Love, a sophomore, finished with a career-high 30 points, including six 3s and two game-clinching free throws with 7.8 seconds left.
-He scored 27 of Carolina’s 45 points in the second half, including one stretch of 10 straight that kept the Tar Heels (27-9) in the game.
+He scored 27 of Carolina’s 45 points in the second half, a hot streak that began after he changed shoes at halftime.

-North Carolina’s next game is Sunday against Saint Peter’s in a first-of-its-kind 8-vs.-15 matchup in the Elite Eight.
-The 15th-seeded Peacocks topped Purdue 67-64 earlier in the evening.

-Nobody stood out more than Love, who was held to five points in last week’s win over Baylor, but managed one point more than that during the decisive 37 seconds.
-His go-ahead 3 came with 1:03 left and marked the last of 14 lead changes in the game that was also tied eight times.

 In their second-round win over Baylor, the Tar Heels squandered a 25-point lead only to pull things together and pull out the game in overtime.